stanchiang/Luxyy/README.md

 ### profile page
 - ~~have a collection view with 2 playlists liked and disliked~~
+- disallow tapping if there aren't any decision records for save/skip'
 - design a UI for the cells

 ##### playlistDetail